hassaanaliw/chromepass/README.md

 chromepass
 ==========

-Get all passwords stored by Chrome on WINDOWS and Unix bases systems (except MAC OS).
+Get all passwords stored by Chrome on WINDOWS and Unix based systems (except MAC OS).

 # Information